 We always aim for one to two hour journeys at a maximum.
 Three hours is pushing it, but also doable with our kids.
 Of course, they would definitely need a break to get out and move around.
 Newborns especially need to get out of the car seat.
 Different countries have different guidelines on the time limitations in a car seat for little ones.
 It’s worth researching to make informed choice.

 road trip with kids

 What car to rent for a road trip?

 We always tend to go for a car that has ample boot space.
 Of course it will always depend on the price of the rental.
+(Find great prices on rentals around the globe here.)
 In the US we always had an SUV and in Central America we had a pick up truck for the roads.
 Its important to think about the conditions and get the appropriate car.
 That said, we did have a very small car in Ecuador.
 We worried about the climb up huge mountains, especially with the weight of our luggage.
 It actually managed incredibly well.
 It would have cost a lot more for a pick-up truck but we didn’t need it in the end.
 Doing some research on your destination and road conditions is key.

 We always rent through rentalcars.com.
 We love the fact the website acts as a broker and scans all of the hire companies for the best possible price.
 They also have a handy app for reminders and information before the trip.
 Especially with having the e-voucher to hand, even when we were off line.

 One of our favourite car rentals throughout this year was a hybrid in New Zealand.
 It was so economical on gas and we became a little obsessive with the battery, use of electricity, and fuel.
 It’s really made us think about what kind of car we’d like for the future.
 Not to mention the money saving around fuel, as well as the benefit for the environment.